briansimiyuj/doctor-appointment-app/README.md

     ### Rescheduled History Modal

-    Rescheduled History Modal will be used to display the rescheduling history of the appointment
+    Rescheduled History Modal will be used to display the rescheduling history of the appointment.

-    1. Create a Rescheduled History Modal component and mount it on the Reschedule Appointment Modal component on Tab Action component if showRescheduledHistoryModal is true
+    1. Create a Rescheduled History Modal component and mount it on the Tab Action Button component if showRescheduleHistoryModal state is true
+    2. Add an onClose prop to the Rescheduled History Modal component
+    3. Pass the closeRescheduleHistoryModal function as the onClose prop from the parent
+    4. Call the onClose prop when the user triggers a close action (e.g., clicking the close button)
+    5. Ensure the modal closes properly and updates the modal visibility state
-    2. Create an interface of the rescheduling history
+    6. Create an interface of the rescheduling history
-    3. Create a function to get the rescheduling history of the appointment which returns an array of rescheduling history
+    7. Create a function to get the rescheduling history of the appointment which returns an array of rescheduling history
-    4. Create a Modal Body component and mount it on the Rescheduled History Modal component; it will display the original appointment details and the rescheduled appointment details
+    8. Create a Modal Body component and mount it on the Rescheduled History Modal component; it will display the original appointment details and the rescheduled appointment details
-    5. Create a Reason component and mount it on the Modal Body component; it will display the reason for rescheduling
+    9. Create a Reason component and mount it on the Modal Body component; it will display the reason for rescheduling
       a.
 Retrieve patient details from the patient details context
       b.
 Create a state for rejection data with type RejectionData or string and initialize it to null
       c.
 Every time patient details change, do the following: